 Configure Callback URLs

-To integrate your Java application with Auth0 you need to add the following dependencies:
+To integrate your Java application with Auth0, add the following dependencies:

 - javax.servlet-api: is the library that allows you to create Java Servlets.
 You then need to add a Server dependency like Tomcat or Gretty, which one is up to you.
 Check our sample code for more information.